-Tutorials are usually 2-4 students and a tutor.
-Class sizes may vary depending on the options you choose.
-There would usually be no more than around 20 students though classes for some of the more popular papers may be up to 40 students.
+Tutorials are usually up to three students and a tutor.
+Seminar and language class sizes may vary depending on the options you choose or the language you are studying, but there would usually be no more than around 10 students and classes would often be smaller.
+Lectures are normally around 15-25 students.
 Most tutorials, classes, and lectures are delivered by staff who are tutors in their subject.
 Many are world-leading experts with years of experience in teaching and research.
 Some teaching may also be delivered by postgraduate students who are usually studying at doctorate level.

 To find out more about how our teaching year is structured, visit our Academic Year page.